 - Pulmonary function tests (breathing tests).
-Pulmonary function tests are a group of tests that measure how well your lungs work.
+Pulmonary function tests measure how well your lungs work.

 - CT scan.
 A CT scan gives a more accurate picture of what is going on inside your body.
 It does this by taking many X-rays at different angles.
 A CT scan can help to find disease and any build-up of fluid throughout your body.